-The immediate success of 2017 model year introductions builds anticipation for even more innovation, and excitement for the many new models including the Canyon 306, specifically in windshield protection and helm ergonomics.
-The 2017 Canyon 306 also serves up Grady’s super comfortable fold-away back rests to make the forward bow seating even more luxurious, whether the emphasis is on a pleasure cruise or an offshore fishing trip.
-The latest boats hold great promise as the company works hard to keep up with the demand for the exceptional attention to detail that is uniquely Grady-White, in every model of every size.
+Aside from the continued success in customer satisfaction, a healthy economy across all Grady market segments helped spike excitement and sales of all Grady-White 2017 model year offerings.
+The early and continued success of 2017-2018 model year introductions built additional anticipation for even more innovation, as evident in the new Canyon 306 with its windshield protection and helm ergonomics.
+The 2017 Canyon 306 also served up Grady’s super comfortable and innovative patent pending fold-away back rests to make the forward bow seating even more luxurious, whether the emphasis is on a pleasure cruise or an offshore fishing trip.

 In the spring of 2017, Grady-White began construction of two new additions to their facility, adding 70,000+ square feet to the production areas.
 This set the stage for more ground-breaking boat models in the months to come.